heidaga/DentalClientBase/README.md

 # DentalClientBase Changelog
 *****************************

+* v0.11.5.4:
+- Bug fix: allow deleting any selected act in the preferences default

 * v0.11.5.3:
 - Bug fix: when opening invoice, point directly on the client export subfolder.
 If not possible, point on